How Reliable are Causal Probing Interventions?: Background and Related Work

-\paragraph{Causal Probing: Limitations} However, prior works have indicated that information about the target property that should have been completely removed may still be recoverable by the model \cite{elazar2021amnesic,ravfogel2022kernel,ravfogel2023linear}, in which case interventions are not \max; or that most of the impact of interventions may actually be the result of collateral damage to correlated, non-targeted properties \cite{kumar2022unreliable}, in which case interventions are not \min.
+\paragraph{Causal Probing: Limitations} Prior works have indicated that information about the target property that should have been completely removed may still be recoverable by the model \cite{elazar2021amnesic,ravfogel2022kernel,ravfogel2023linear}, in which case interventions are not \max; or that most of the impact of interventions may actually be the result of collateral damage to correlated, non-targeted properties \cite{kumar2022unreliable}, in which case interventions are not \min.
 How seriously should we take such critiques?
-We observe several important shortcomings in each of these prior studies on the limitations of causal probing interventions: \begin{compactenum} \item These limitations have only been empirically demonstrated for the specific task of removing all information about a target property from embeddings such that the model \emph{cannot be fine-tuned to use the property for downstream tasks} \cite{kumar2022unreliable,ravfogel2022kernel,ravfogel2023linear}.
+We observe several important shortcomings in each of these prior studies on the limitations of causal probing interventions: \begin{compactenum} \item These limitations have only been empirically demonstrated for the task of removing information about a target property from embeddings such that the model \emph{cannot be fine-tuned to use the property for downstream tasks} \cite{kumar2022unreliable,ravfogel2022kernel,ravfogel2023linear}.
 But considering that the goal of causal probing is to interpret the behavior of an existing pre-trained model, the question is not whether models \emph{can} be fine-tuned to use the property; it is whether models \emph{already} use the property without task-specific fine-tuning, which has not been addressed in prior work.
-Do we observe the same limitations in this context? \item These limitations have only been studied in the context of linear nullifying interventions (e.g., \citealt{ravfogel2020inlp,ravfogel2022adversarial}), despite the proliferation of other causal probing methodologies that have been developed since, including nonlinear \cite{tucker2021counterfactual,ravfogel2022kernel,shao2022spectral,davies2023calm} and counterfactual interventions \cite{ravfogel2021counterfactual,tucker2021counterfactual,davies2023calm} (see \cref{sec:int}).
+Do we observe the same limitations in this context? \item These limitations have only been studied for linear concept removal interventions (e.g., \citealt{ravfogel2020inlp,ravfogel2022adversarial}), despite the recent proliferation of other causal probing methodologies, including nonlinear \cite{tucker2021counterfactual,ravfogel2022kernel,shao2022spectral,davies2023calm} and counterfactual interventions \cite{ravfogel2021counterfactual,tucker2021counterfactual,davies2023calm} (see \cref{sec:int}).
 Do we observe the same limitations for, e.g., nonlinear counterfactual interventions? \end{compactenum} In this work, we answer both questions by providing a precise, quantifiable, and sufficiently general definition of completeness and selectivity that it is applicable to \emph{all} such causal probing interventions, and carry out extensive experiments to evaluate representative methods from each category of interventions when applied to a pre-trained LLM as it performs a zero-shot prompt task.